heliom/bytesjack/README.md

 - HMTL / CSS only deck of cards.
 No image whatsoever.
 - Client side scripting only.
 - Under 10k (zipped).
+- Okay, we do have one tiny Data-URI...sorry :(

 TODO (Future releases...maybe)
 ------------------------------